Via Mare at 40: The Legacy of Quality Filipino Food Continues | Heritage of Filipino Cuisine

-If you were a Sharon Cuneta baby and fond of watching her movies back in the '70s and '80s , then you've probably seen or heard the restaurant Via Mare before.
+If you were a Sharon Cuneta fan and fond of watching her movies back in the ’70s and ’80s, then you’ve probably seen or heard of the restaurant Via Mare before.

-My family and I would stay home a lot and we seldom go out when I was younger so I'm not really familiar of this restaurant.
-But I heard intriguing stories that this restaurant was the go-to of most couples back then.
+My family and I used to stay home a lot when I was younger, so I was not very familiar with this restaurant.
+But I heard intriguing stories that it was once the go-to place for most couples back in the day.

-I'm truly grateful to be part of the 3rd leg for the Cafe Via Mare bloggers series , which was the Merienda series, because I was able to hear some good 'ol Via Mare stories that will stay with me for a long time.
+I am truly grateful to have been part of the third leg of the Café Via Mare bloggers series, the Merienda Series, because I was able to hear many heartfelt Via Mare stories that will stay with me for a long time.

-They served us a sampler set of the Merienda delights, just for presentation purposes only.
-The actual serving is quite large that can be shared by 2 people.
-All of the servings are mostly for sharing.
+We were served a sampler set of Merienda delights for presentation purposes.
+The actual servings are much larger and are meant to be shared by two or more people.
+Most of the dishes are designed for sharing.

-We had first Pan de sal , which we all know is a breakfast staple among Filipinos and my kids' favorite.
-They served it fresh and grilled with sides of corned beef, Vigan longganisa, Laguna cheese, and queso de bola.
+We started with pan de sal, a classic Filipino breakfast staple and a favorite of my kids.
+It was served fresh and grilled, with sides of corned beef, Vigan longganisa, Laguna cheese, and queso de bola.
+I chose the longganisa.

 Pancit Luglog 230